 3.4 Additional Rules for Submitting Fuel Costs

-(1) Filing Entities may elect to submit an actual fuel adder ($/MMBtu) for each Resource for verification by ERCOT.
-For any Filing Entity that submits and receives approval for actual verifiable costs, for a coal-fired or lignite-fired Resource the fuel adder will default to $1.10/MMBtu.
-For all other Resources for which a Filing Entity submits and receives approval for actual verifiable costs, the fuel adder will default to $0.50/MMBtu.
+(1) Filing Entities that have been approved for verifiable costs will receive a default fuel adder of $0.50/MMBtu, unless the Filing Entity elects to submit an actual fuel adder ($/MMBtu) for each Resource for verification and approval by ERCOT.
+For a coal-fired or lignite-fired Resource, the default fuel adder will be set quarterly to the maximum of $0.50/MMBtu or the Coal Fuel Adder (CF)($/MMBtu), where CF is determined by ERCOT quarterly as described in Appendix 11: Procedure for Determining the Fuel Adder for Coal and Lignite Resources with Approved Verifiable Costs.
 The default fuel adder will remain the default amount specified above until the Filing Entity establishes an actual fuel adder in those verifiable costs and the Filing Entity must continue to provide actual fuel costs as prescribed in paragraph (2) below.
 The fuel adder is included in the value of X for the Resource (VOXR) as described in Section 14, Appendices, Appendix 6, Calculation and Application of Proxy Heat Rate and the Value of X for the Resource.